A predisposition towards the Arts does not mean that one should forego ambition for academic excellence.

 Music & Dance are the subjects of choice for Creative Arts for all Grade 7-9 learners.

-Choral training is available for learners in either or both the Drakondale Girls Choir and the Drakondale Youth Choir.
+Choral training is available for learners in the Drakondale Youth Choir.

 Dance Studies has both a theoretical and a practical component.
 This enables learners to pursue dancing and dance-related careers in the performing arts, entertainment, education, fitness and leisure industries.